shivamnahar1105/hadoop/README.md

 - NTFS - New Technology file system (windows), EXT - EXTENSIBLE file system (Linux), Mac FS (Macbook)

 Q2.
 What is block ?
 - Big files into smal chunk.
+They are stored in Slave node.
 - Block size: 16kb (NTFS), 512kb (Linux), 128MB default (HDFS) -- 3 replicas or we can say 2copies & 1 actual
+- Metadata gets stored in ext of Master node.
+Never on HDFS.

 Q3.
 Client (send request) & server (recive request).